donaldli2020/Blooket-Hacking/blooket/README.md

-# Click on the blook folder for Blooks.
+# Click on the blook folder to find ways to get a specified Blook.